WHAT TO SEE AT BOSEONG GREEN TEA FIELDS? WHEN IS THE BEST TIME TO VISIT BOSEONG GREEN TEA FIELDS? IS BOSEONG GREEN TEA FIELDS WORTH A VISIT?

 To finish the day, walk into 1 of the many restaurants located near the port or near Yulpo Beach to enjoy some Korean sashimi.

-About 1h drive south from Boseong, you can reach a place called Goheung.
-Although not as popular as other places in the southern are of Korea, Goheung is a beautiful upcoming tourist destination that is worth a visit.
-You will be surprised with some of the beautiful sights by simply driving around the area.
+And about 1h drive south from Boseong, you can reach a place called Goheung.
+Although not as popular as other places in the southern part of Korea, Goheung is a beautiful upcoming tourist destination that is worth a visit.
+You will be surprised by some of the beautiful sights by simply driving around the area.

 Over the recent years a surfers community developed in Goheung.
 Nangman Surf House offers simple accommodations, surfboards rentals and lessons for beginners.

 Adding a stop at Goheung, was the best decision we made while visiting Boseong.
 The waves were perfect for a bit of action during our trip.

 Northeast of Suncheon Bay, Naganeupseong Fortress is home to a fortified village, inhabited since the 14th century.
 It takes about 40min to drive from Boseong.

 Naganeupseong was designed to resist Japanese invasions, frequent in these fertile plains of Jeollanam-do province.
 It is a very beautiful place, still alive since its 110 houses are still occupied today.
 Although the village today relies heavily on tourism to continue to exist, it has retained an authentic charm, with its thatched-roof houses sheltered behind a thick stone wall.

 “Nagan” is a word for a pleasant and serene place.
 Walking through the very quiet alleys of this traditional Korean village is indeed a unique experience in South Korea.